Conveuropean logo

 Peace Line in Belfast

 I visited Belfast for a second time last year (2012) and this time I did the "Black Taxi Tour" and it was very interesting.
-The driver was part of the Catholic community and he drove me through both the loyalist protestant areas (ie. Shankill Road) and the Nationalist enclaves (Falls Road and Bombay Street).
-One of the most suprising parts of the tour was to pass by the "Peace Lines".
-I had no clue Belfast had built during the troubles those walls to separate Catholic and Protestant neighbourhoods.
-In this picture you can one of those walls along Cupar Way in Belfast.
+The driver was part of the Catholic community and he drove me through both the loyalist Protestant areas (i.e., Shankill Road) and the Nationalist enclaves (Falls Road and Bombay Street).
+One of the most surprising parts of the tour was to pass by the "Peace Lines".
+I had no clue Belfast had built those walls during the troubles to separate Catholic and Protestant neighbourhoods.
+In this picture you can see one of those walls along Cupar Way in Belfast.

 Driving around the ring of Kerry

-In September last year K. came to Dublin to visit me and we rented a car, head down to the south west of Ireland and visited the famous Ring of Kerry.
-I heard before this area was one of the most beautiful parts of the country and the people were right, the landscapes were astounding!.
-When we were going around the ring we stop in this spot where I was able to take this nice picture that shows just a glimpse of how nice is the area.
+In September last year, K. came to Dublin to visit me, and we rented a car, headed down to the southwest of Ireland and visited the famous Ring of Kerry.
+I had heard before that this area was one of the most beautiful parts of the country, and the people were right; the landscapes were astounding!
+When we were going around the ring, we stopped in this spot where I was able to take this nice picture that shows just a glimpse of how nice the area is.

 Old Titanic Pier in Cobh

-In the south coast of Ireland very close to Cork there is a seaport that could be easily be known as ‘Titanictown’ since most of the shops, pubs and restaurants have reference to the famous British passenger liner.
-The name of this was until 1920 was Queenstown and its history is tied to the Titanic because this port was the last European port where it called before heading to New York and well you know the rest of the history.
-Last year I had the opportunity to visit this town 2 times and in one of my visits I took a picture of the old pier where the boats bringing the last passengers boarding the Titanic.
+In the south coast of Ireland, very close to Cork, there is a seaport that could be easily known as ‘Titanictown’ since most of the shops, pubs, and restaurants have reference to the famous British passenger liner.
+The name of this was Queenstown until 1920, and its history is tied to the Titanic because this port was the last European port where it called before heading to New York, and you know the rest of the history.
+Last year I had the opportunity to visit this town twice, and in one of my visits, I took a picture of the old pier where the boats were bringing the last passengers boarding the Titanic.

 Slieve League, County Donegal, Ireland